ardugnome/N1MM_ESP32_UDP/readme.md

 Known issues:

-Band decoder requires the pins mentioned in the code brought to a DB-15 connector or other header (DB-25, in-line, terminal block)
+Band decoder option requires the pins mentioned in the code brought to a DB-15 connector or other header (DB-25, in-line, terminal block)

 When changing from Manual to Auto there is a long wait.